binary-husky/unreal-map/README.md

 We use docker to solve dependency:
 [setup_docker](./setup_docker.md).
-This project uses techniques such shared memory for extreme training efficiency, as a cost, WindowsOS+GPU training is not yet supported.
+This project uses techniques such shared memory for extreme training efficiency, as a cost,
+WindowsOS+GPU training is not well supported (using pipe IO for Windows compat).
 For Windows (Not recommended, please do NOT run under Windows if possible), also refer to the last part of [setup_docker](./setup_docker.md) for pip requirements list.